Abilene Absolute Recovery Solutions,

 If you or someone you love is dependent on opioids, YOU are NOT ALONE

-• 1 in 3 American adults know someone who is dependent on drugs.
+• 1 in 3 American adults personally knows someone who is dependent on drugs.

-• 1 in 4 people who try heroin will become dependent on it.
+• 1 in 4 people who try heroin will develop dependence.

-• 1 in 4 people who take prescription opioids misuse them.
+• 1 in 4 people who are prescribed opioids misuse them.

-• 8-12% of people who misuse opioid prescriptions become dependent on them.
+• 8–12% of people who misuse prescription opioids go on to develop Opioid Use Disorder (OUD).

-• 80% of people who use heroin first misused prescription opioids.
+• 4 out of 5 people who use heroin first misused prescription opioids.

-• More than 2 million Americans have an OUD.
+• More than 2 million Americans are currently living with Opioid Use Disorder.

 • Seeking Safety